deepthiinduri/deepthiinduri/README.md

 - 👋 Hii, I’m DEEPTHI
-- 👀 I am a Computer Science student interested in problem solving, coding analysis.
+- 👀 I am a Computer Science student interested in problem solving and coding.
 - 🌱 Presently learning everything that I can, which empowers me to achieve my goal.

 <!---